 Elder Dale G. Renlund, a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, has recently said, “We demonstrate our love for our neighbor by working to ensure the dignity of all Heavenly Father’s children” (“Infuriating Unfairness,” Apr.
 2021 general conference).
 Removing barriers to economic inclusion is one way to carry out that work.

 Latter-day Saint Charities strives to remove barriers to employment and support marginalized individuals on their path to building stability for themselves and their families.
 We partner with robust, community-focused organizations like the International Rescue Committee to support refugee and immigrant women’s participation in formal economic activity.

-Latter-day Saint Charites will be hosting a panel discussion on the importance of economic empowerment programming for refugee and immigrant women in the US.
-Please join us on Thursday, May 6, at 11:00 a.m. mountain daylight time for a live session with representatives from some of our partner organizations.
-Learn more about their innovative programs and what you can do in your communities to lift and empower women.
+Latter-day Saint Charites hosted a panel discussion on the importance of economic empowerment programming for refugee and immigrant women in the US.
+View the recorded session with representatives from some of our partner organizations.
+Watch the broadcast to learn more about their innovative programs and what you can do in your communities to lift and empower women.

 - Kathleen Nelson: Executive director, Jannus Economic Opportunity

 - Kim Cohen: Director of Strategic Partnerships at UpwardlyGlobal